-The Board of Selectmen shall determine who is authorized to utilize Town credit cards.
+The Town Manager shall determine who is authorized to utilize Town Credit cards.

-(a) The card will not be used at any time for personal expenditures.

-(b) The card will not be used at any time without prior purchase order approval within the guidelines listed under limitation on purchases.
+- a.
+The card will not be used at any time for personal expenditure. - b.
+The card will not be used at any time without prior purchase order approval within the guidelines listed in this policy.

-Each time the town's credit card is used, it will be immediately returned to the Treasurer.
+Each time the Town's credit card is used, it will be immediately returned to the Finance Officers.
 All receipts will be attached to the approved purchase order with expense codes written on the receipt to be used for payment of the charges.
-The Treasurer will pay the bill in a timely manner to avoid any interest and penalty.
+The Finance Officer will pay the bill in a timely manner to avoid any interest or penalties whenever possible so long as the payment is not in conflict with Title 30-A MRS §5603(2)(A)

-All purchases made with any town credit card and purchase order require the Town's tax exemption to be utilized.
+All purchases made with any Town credit card and purchase order require the Town's tax exemption to be utilized whenever it is reasonable feasible to do so.
 If tax appears on the receipt the person authorized to use the card must contact the vendor to have the tax removed from the purchase.

-Each time an individual is authorized to use any town credit card the user must sign out and sign in the credit card usage log in the Treasurer's Officer.
-Upon signing the log, the card user will be acknowledging they have read and understand this policy.
+Each time a Town Official is authorized to use any Town credit card the use must signed out and signed in the credit card usage log with the Finance Officer.
+Upon signing the log, the card user is acknowledging they have read and understood this policy.